dotwebstack/dotwebstack-framework/documentation/development_guidelines.md

 ### Eclipse
 Eclipse can be configured to use the included formatter and import order file.
 1. Import the Eclipse formatter `eclipse-java-style-dws.xml` in Window-->Preferences-->Java-->Code Style-->Formatter-->Import.
-2. Import the Eclipse formatter `dws.importorder` in Window-->Preferences-->Java-->Code Style-->Organize Imports-->Import.
+2. Import the Eclipse import order `dws.importorder` in Window-->Preferences-->Java-->Code Style-->Organize Imports-->Import.
 3. Enable auto formatting and import organizing on save in Window-->Preferences-->Java-->Editor-->Save Actions.

 ## Additional conventions